1. The Members of the University

 4. The Chancellor and the Pro-Chancellor

 XI.
 The Chancellor shall have a general responsibility to the Executive Council and the Senate for maintaining and promoting the effective working and good order of the University, and shall be the academic and administrative head of the University.
 The Chancellor shall have the power to act in all matters in the name of the University and of its Senate and Council motu proprio.
-The Pro-Chancellor shall be the deputy to the Chancellor and shall be the Secretary to the Court and the Senate of the University.
+The Pro-Chancellor shall be the deputy to the Chancellor and shall normally be the Secretary to the Court and the Senate of the University unless those duties have been separated from the position by decision of Executive Council.

 5. The Court